gislite/webgis-pub/templates/part02_mapserver_MapServer/55_wms.md

 The functions of MapServer are all introduced in a more traditional way.
 At present, the form of WebGIS may be more in the form of map services, and MapServer also supports most map services at present.
-The most basic of these is WMS, a form of map publishing.
+The most basic of these is WMS, used for map publishing.